provenance-io/docs/faq/blockchain-faq.md

 x/upgrade

-These Cosmos SDK modules are augmented by the following Provenance custom module implementations:
+These Cosmos SDK modules are augmented by the following Provenance Blockchain custom module implementations:

 x/attribute: Tagging addresses with information.